The Complete Setup Guide for the Sony a1

 S&Q Settings

-Sony’s S&Q feature stands for Slow & Quick motion, providing you an easy way to shoot frame rates from 1 second to 240fps slow-motion video or even quick timelapses with your a1 (depending on your selected video mode).
-Here you can choose your Rec Frame Rate (24p, 30p, 60p, 120p), Frame Rate (1fps – 240fps), and variable Recording Settings that change depending on what video mode have selected on the camera, such as shooting in 8k, 4k or 1080p.
+Sony’s S&Q feature stands for Slow & Quick, providing an easy way to shoot slow-motion videos.
+This includes choosing frame rates from 1 second to 240fps slow-motion video or creating a short but straightforward time-lapse with your a1 (depending on your selected video mode).
+Here you can choose your Rec Frame Rate (24p, 30p, 60p, 120p), Frame Rate (1fps – 240fps), and variable Recording Settings that change depending on what video mode you have selected on the camera, such as shooting in 8k, 4k or 1080p.

 These settings can be found in the “Shooting” menu tab, under the “1: Image Quality” section in “S&Q Settings”.